-Before the student is admitted to candidacy for a master's degree with major in chemistry (after 12 to 15 hours of graduate work has been completed), he must pass a written comprehensive examination in the three fields of undergraduate chemistry: general, analytical, organic.
+Before the student is admitted to candidacy for a master's degree with major in chemistry (after 12 to 15 hours of graduate work have been completed), he must pass a written comphehensive examination in the three fields of undergraduate chemistry: general, analytical, organic.

-Graduate Courses: 18 to 24 hours approved by the adviser.
+Graduate Courses: For major-18 to 24 hours approved by the adviser, for minor-6 to 12 hours.

-MAJOR IN EDUCATION
+MAJOR OR MINOR IN EDUCATION

-Undergraduate prerequisite: 15 hours in education.
+Undergraduate prerequisite for either major or minor: 15 hours of education.